-- The purpose of this report is to advise the Board that the service is in compliance with By-law 198-2000 Criminal Investigation Management and Procedure. - The Chief is required to make an annual written report to the Board concerning robbery investigations; - This report is submitted to provide the Board with the necessary and required information relating to the Service's written procedures concerning robbery investigations
+- The purpose of this report is to advise the Board that the service is in compliance with By-Law 198-2000 Criminal Investigation Management and Procedures. - The Chief is required to make an annual written report to the Board concerning criminal investigation management and procedures. - This report is submitted to provide the Board with the necessary and required information relating to the Service's written procedures concerning criminal investigation management.